JasperFx/wolverine/docs/tutorials/best-practices.md

 }
 ```

+This advice does **not** mean that you have to cascade every possible follow up step from a message handler, just to
+make your code easy to reason about by not hiding "side effect" actions deep in the stack trace underneath the message
+handler.

 Consider this case as an anti-pattern to avoid:

 1. Your message handler method calls a method on `IService1`